TheRenegadeCoder/sample-programs-website/sources/languages/dart/description.md

 Dart is a general-purpose language that was designed with five goals:

 - Productive
-  - Dart’s syntax is clear and concise, its tooling simple yet powerful.
+  - Dartâ€™s syntax is clear and concise, its tooling simple yet powerful.
   Sound typing helps you to identify subtle errors early.
 Dart has battle-hardened [core libraries][1] and an [ecosystem][2] of thousands of packages
 - Fast